alanhakim491-jpg/my-first-project/README.md

 # code uses an understanding of input types, forms, figures, fogcaptions, margins, displays and more

 # now updated with better breaks, and fieldlists

+# added more label's as well as some more fun with a reset button and increased size of the number input type "box"